yiheng-zhu/ULDNA/README.md

     * is_used_ESM-MSA = 1 means that we use the feature embeddings of ESM-MSA transformer to training models.

 4. Testing model
+   We use the downloaded model to predict DNA bindings sites from protein sequences.
    (a) Download models from https://csbioinformatics.njust.edu.cn/uldna/model.zip.
-    (b) Use the downloaded model to predict DNA bindings sites from protein sequences.
-    (c) The web server only accepts proteins with a length less than 1000.
-If the length of the query protein sequence is larger than 1000, please split it into multiple protein sequences.
-    python ./testing/test_model.py test_file model_type threshold
+   (b) Python ./testing/test_model.py test_file model_type threshold
        e.g., python test_model.py test.fasta PDNA-543 0.5
    * we provide two models which are trained on PDNA-543 and PDNA-335 datasets, respectively, see details in ./model/
+   * The ULDNA Model only accepts proteins with a length less than 1000.
+If the length of the query protein sequence is larger than 1000, please split it into multiple protein sequences.

 6. Cross-Validation (Optional)
     python Split_Cross.py sequence_file label_file output_dir, cross_number